007 MAGAZINE - The World's Foremost James Bond Resource!

 William Cartlidge, Ken Adan & Albert R. Broccoli cameo in Moonraker (1979) | Michael G. Wilson with son David cameo in Moonraker (1979)

 Michael G. Wilson is often mistakenly identified as an audience member sat behind Barbara Bach and Nadim Sawalha during the ‘Son et Lumiere’ sequence in Egypt in The Spy Who Loved Me (1977).
 Closer inspection of this scene reveals this is just a similar-looking member of the audience with a beard.
 Similarly, he has been incorrectly singled out as one of the Russian Kremlin Council members in Octopussy (1983).
 Wilson was also apparently on location in Kentucky (aged 21) for location shooting on Goldfinger (1964), and it is he who allegedly doubled for Harold Sakata in the long shots of Oddjob as he exits the car at the crushing plant after disposing of the body of Mr. Solo (played by Martin Benson).
 Once again, closer examination of this scene actually shows it was merely an unidentified stand-in wearing a hat.
-Similarly, he has claimed to have been one of the Korean henchmen guarding Goldfinger's atomic bomb as it enters Fort Knox.
-No photographs have ever surfaced of Albert R. Broccoli's stepson at either location.
+Similarly, he is reported to have been one of the Korean henchmen guarding Goldfinger's atomic bomb as it enters Fort Knox (filmed at Pinewood Studios).
+No photographs or documentary evidence has ever surfaced of Albert R. Broccoli's stepson at either location.
 However, starting with Moonraker (1979) Michael G. Wilson would appear in each subsequent film in the series to date, either as an on-screen cameo, or off-screen voice-over.

 See all of Michael G. Wilson's cameo appearances in the James Bond films